 5. Theorizing the project

-A Day in the Life of Digital Humanities 2009 is an example of a collaborative crowdsourced project.
+A Day in the Life of Digital Humanities 2009 is an example of a collaborative crowd-sourced project.
 With always-on access to the Internet, dispersed communities can create such documentation together with less logistical complexity that used to be the case.
 In our case, the instant publishing and sharing of participant content resulted in a fairly rapid feedback loop within the project.
 Participants actively followed each other's blogs and commented on them.
 Others thought about the project itself and offered reflections on it.
 This active commentary overflowed beyond the project as discussion unfolded in other forums, notably on Twitter.
-In research, there is often an inverse relationship between depth and breadth.
+In humanities research, there is often an inverse relationship between depth and breadth.
 An individual scholar can do one or the other.
 At their most meticulous, humanists may spend years reading and interpreting a short text in great depth.
 To handle a broad corpus necessitates a colder, more mechanical approach to the data or more people.
-Clement et al. (2008) respond to Crane's (2006) question of "what do you do with a million books?" does not need to read such a corpusn factwe often don’t – we can now mine it.
+Clement et al. (2008) respond to Crane's (2006) question of "what do you do with a million books?" by claiming that one certainly does not need to read such a corpus.
+In fact, we often don’t – we can now mine it.
 However, large-scale online collaboration suggests a way to handle breadth while keeping the human depth of reading and writing.
 By involving many people and dividing the task among them one can closely look at a broad phenomenon without resorting to automated mining and analysis.
 The Day of DH 2009 was not a text reading project, but it and other such projects show how a number of people can take a deeper look at a phenomenon together in a short period of time.
-We hypothesize that there are two ways the humanities can respond to the challenge of scalewe can automate research practices so that computers can mine large corpora or we can mobilize large crowds to distribute human research practices over large corpora.
+We hypothesize that there are two ways the humanities can respond to the challenge of scale; we can automate research practices so that computers can mine large corpora or we can mobilize large crowds to distribute human research practices over large corpora.
 Both strategies have merit and should be pursued.

 One aim of the Day of DH was to explore the usefulness of auto-ethnography as a methodology for studying the digital humanities.
 Nicholas Holt defines auto-ethnography as a "writing practice [involving] highly personalized accounts where authors draw on their own experiences to extend understanding of a particular discipline or culture" (Holt 2003).
 Auto-ethnography differs significantly from traditional ethnography where the researcher takes a distant and observational perspective on the culture being studied.